codingmotives/DSA/README.md

 # DSA
-Repo for DS and algo problems
+This repo contains some important and complex problems for DS and algo.